mcasey8540/insertion-sort/README.md

 # insertion-sort
-A library of common dependency-free insertion sort algorithms
+A library of common dependency-free insertion sort algorithms.

+Each insertion sort has the same time complexity and returns a sorted array.
+The original array remains untouched.

 example: